DTU Health Tech

 GETTING HELP

 If you need help regarding technical issues (e.g. errors or missing results) contact Technical Support.
-Please include the name of the service and version (e.g. NetPhos-4.0).
+Please include the name of the service and version (e.g. NetPhos-4.0) and the options you have selected.
 If the error occurs after the job has started running, please include the JOB ID (the long code that you see while the job is running).

 If you have scientific questions (e.g. how the method works or how to interpret results), contact Correspondence.